Payment-Components/rest-sdk-wrapper/README.md

 ### The following ISO20022(MX) operations are available
 - Validate an MX message and return it as JSON

-### The following SWIFT Translator operations are available
+### The following Translator operations are available
 - Translate an MT Message to the equivalent MX
 - Translate an MX Message to the equivalent MT